GoogleCloudPlatform/gke-poc-toolkit/docs/SECURITY.md

 # If running a public cluster simply run the following:
 make secure CLUSTER=public

-# If running a private master endpoint, validate the proxy is started and set the proxy ahead of the make command like so:
+# If running a private master endpoint, validate the proxy is started.
+Then set the
+# HTTPS_PROXY environment variable to forward the make command through the tunnel:
 make start-proxy

 HTTPS_PROXY=localhost:8888 make secure CLUSTER=private